-Chilled drinks, no alcohol – Being an Islam country alcohol is prohibited and you won’t find beer or wine everywhere in the country, only licensed places can sell/offer it.
-We went alcohol free the whole time we were in Morocco.
-Drink good ol’ coca cola or orange juice to beat the heat.
+Chilled drinks, no alcohol – Being Islamic country alcohol is prohibited and you won’t find beer or wine everywhere in the country, only licensed places can sell/offer it.
+We went alcohol-free the whole time we were in Morocco.
+Drink good ol’ coca-cola or orange juice to beat the heat.
 Costs 15 – 20 dirhams.

 Water – Always bottled and filtered water only.
 Don’t drink from the fountains.
 Carry a bottle with an inbuilt filter if you prefer.
 Buy a water bottle with filter here

 Other Places to visit in Morocco

 We have listed most of the popular activities and cities to visit in Morocco.
 But we have a few more on our list.